Single White Female: Plot

-Allie tells Graham the truth about Hedy, both of them unaware Hedy is listening.
-Allie leaves, and Hedy attacks Graham.
-When Sam returns the following night, Hedy impersonates Allie and begins to perform oral sex on him, but when he realizes it isn't Allie, he asks her to stop.
-Hedy ignores Sam and sexually assaults him, after which he realizes that Allie was right about Hedy.
-Hedy begs him to leave Allie alone, but he refuses and insists on telling Allie the truth.
-Furious, Hedy kills him by gouging his eye with her stiletto heel.
+Disturbed by Hedy's behavior, Allie goes to Graham's apartment to seek advice.
+While Allie tells Graham the truth about Hedy, they are unaware Hedy is listening.
+Hedy sneaks into Graham's apartment and, after Allie leaves, attacks Graham.
+When Sam returns the following night, Hedy goes to his hotel room, impersonates Allie, and performs oral sex on him.
+She begs him to leave Allie alone, but he refuses and insists on telling Allie the truth.
+Furious, Hedy kills him by stabbing him in the eye with her stiletto heel.

-Hedy tells Allie she is about to leave.
-Seeing a news report on Sam's death, Allie realizes what has happened and tries to leave herself, but Hedy takes her hostage at gunpoint, explaining that everyone will believe Allie killed Sam.
-To "protect" Allie, Hedy tries to convince her that they must run away.
-While booking a flight online to Los Angeles, Allie attempts to attract help by turning up the volume on her television to a disruptive level, but Hedy catches her.
+The following morning, Hedy is cleaning the apartment and moving her belongings out; she tells Allie she is about to leave.
+Seeing a news report on Sam's death and finding the bloody stilettos, Allie realizes what has happened and tries to leave, but Hedy takes her hostage at gunpoint, explaining that everyone will believe Allie killed Sam.
+She reveals her intention: to destroy Allie's reputation and force her to accept a role as Allie's new "sister".